Getting started

 Examples:

-• New subscribers: Send educational sequences introducing your brand.
+- New subscribers: Send educational sequences that introduce your brand.

-• Dormant users: Reactivate with “We miss you” messages and refreshed value.
+- Dormant users: Reactivate them with we miss you messages and refreshed value.

 Trafficontent supports dynamic segmentation through newsletter templates and credit-based automation so you can scale personalization without manual effort.